absmach/magistrala-docs/docs/authorization.md

 # Authorization

-Magistrala allows for fine-grained control over user permissions, taking into account hierarchical relationships between entities domains, groups, channels, and things.
+SuperMQ allows for fine-grained control over user permissions, taking into account hierarchical relationships between entities domains, groups, channels, and things.
 The structure and functionality of an authorization system implemented using [SpiceDB](https://github.com/authzed/spicedb) and its associated [schema language](https://authzed.com/docs/reference/schema-lang). `auth` service backed by SpiceDB manages permissions for users, domains, groups, channels, and things.

 ## Domains